Xgameisdabest/X-operating-system/README.md

 # X operating system (in beta)

- HUGE NOTE HERE: THE PROJECT CAN ONLY RUN ON THE WINDOWS OPERATING SYSTEM!
+ HUGE NOTE HERE: THIS PROJECT CAN ONLY RUN ON THE WINDOWS OPERATING SYSTEM!
 IOS, LINUX AND ANDROID CAN'T RUN IT SO DON'T EVEN TRY IT, DON'T WASTE YOUR TIME!

  About: A small project fully coded in Python made by me.
 Not an actual operating system, but it just sounds cool so I just call it like that :3.